nadissa1508/command-line-clue-ludwing/game/notebook.md

 Found the postman in the storage
 Found Antique Compass and the Musician in the market Found silver watch in the town hall
+Found Leather Gloves, Wooden Box and the Police Officer in the council chamber